Fabian Brunnström: Playing career

 Brunnström was placed on waivers by Dallas on 15 October 2010.
 He was assigned to the Stars' American Hockey League (AHL) affiliate, the Texas Stars on 18 October, after he cleared waivers.

 On 13 January 2011, Brunnström was traded to the Toronto Maple Leafs in exchange for Mikhail Stefanovich.

 On 17 August 2011, the Detroit Red Wings signed Brunnström to a pro tryout contract.
 Making the Red Wings' 2011–12 starting roster, on 3 October 2011, Detroit signed Brunnström to a one-year two-way contract which assured him $105,000 in AHL and $600,000 at the NHL level.
 He was, however, a healthy scratch for all but one of the Red Wings' first nine games, and on 30 October 2011 was placed on waivers.

 In 2012, he signed with Frölunda HC of the Swedish Hockey League (SHL), during the 2013–14 season, he transferred to fellow SHL side Leksands IF.
 After a short stint with the Malmö Redhawks and after sitting out the 2015–16 season, he re-signed with the Redhawks on 1 June 2016.

-After a years hiatus, Brunnström returned to the professional circuit for one last season in 2016–17, playing with Rungsted Seier Capital in the Danish Metal Ligaen.
+After a year’s hiatus, Brunnström returned to the professional circuit for one last season in 2016–17, playing with Rungsted Seier Capital in the Danish Metal Ligaen.
 He scored 25 points in 37 games, before injury ended his season.
 He announced his retirement after helping Seier Capital claim the Danish championship.